makersacademy/airport_challenge/README_new.md

 ``````

 This is the first weekend challenge for Makers Academy.
-During the previous week, we worked on the Boris Bikes Challenge (of which I have two examples, here and here) which helped walk us through the basics of RSpec, the benefits of TDD, and helped us become comfortable with pair programming.
+During the previous week, we worked on the Boris Bikes Challenge (of which I have two examples, [here] (https://github.com/day-katy/Boris_Bikes) and [here] (https://github.com/day-katy/Boris_Bikes2)) which helped walk us through the basics of RSpec, the benefits of TDD, and helped us become comfortable with pair programming.
 This Airport Challenge is a recap of what we covered in the Boris Bikes Challenge, though now we're doing in on our own, without pair programming.
 The point is to solidify what we've learned the week before - in this case, why TDD is a good approach to coding, how RSpec works, how to write our own RSpec tests, - and to apply them to a different, but similar, challenge.

 We received the below instructions:

+---

 ## "Task